Signed

 GLUCK, Louise.

-First edition of the Nobel Prize-winning author's second book.
+First edition of the Nobel Prize-winning author's classic work, her most anthologized.
 Octavo, original cloth.
-Presentation copy, inscribed by the author on the half-title page, "For Larry Louise Gluck."
-Near fine in a near fine dust jacket.
-Jacket design by Loretta Li.
+Presentation copy, inscribed by the author, "For Meryl with good wishes Louise Glück."
+Fine in a fine dust jacket.

 -